 We’ve thought of everything to make your library experience as convenient and focused as possible: from great Wi-Fi and 24/7 access, to a huge range of independent and collaborative learning spaces, and power outlets within an arm’s reach, wherever you work.
 What’s more, we’ll help you brush up on your key academic skills with:

 - Workshops and one-to-one sessions on most aspects of academic study, such as essay structure and critical thinking.

 - Staff and library student mentors, who can help you with maths, study and research skills.

 - Our Skills for Success portal, providing online resources, tutorials and training.

 Get to know your library as soon as possible.
 We provide tours from the moment you arrive to give you an idea of the environment, and what’s on offer.
-We also run workshops throughout Welcome 2019 – and beyond – on studying at university, getting to grips with referencing and managing your time.
+We also run workshops throughout Winter Welcome 2020 – and beyond – on studying at university, getting to grips with referencing and managing your time.
 Visit the NTU Library website and bookings page to find out more.

 IT resources and printing

 You’ll find thousands of PCs across our campuses.
 Wherever you’re based, you’ll have access to Microsoft Office 365, your NTU email account, networked file storage and on-demand printing, with a free allowance for each student (plus professional on-campus print shops for any larger, specialist projects).